 Why should we use the Class Diagram?

 The structure of a system is defined by a Class Diagram by showing its attributes, relationships among objects, and so on.
-It is the backbone of object-oriented modeling, and could also be used for Data modeling.
-Class Diagrams help in making pre plans which eases the programming process.
-Moreover, you could always make changed to the Class Diagram as it’s kind of annoying to code different functionality after facts.
+It is the backbone of object-oriented modeling and could also be used for Data modeling.
+Class Diagrams help in making pre-plans which eases the programming process.
+Moreover, you could always make changes to the Class Diagram as it’s kind of annoying to code different functionality after facts.
 It is a design plan based on which a system is built.
 It is easy to understand without much technical knowledge required.

 Class Diagram provides a static view of the application, and its mapping ability with object-oriented language makes it ready to be used in construction.
 Unlike the sequence diagram, activity diagram, etc., the class diagram is the most popular UML diagram.
 Below is the purpose of a Class diagram.